 Please get a good night's sleep before your surgery.
 If you are coming to us from far away, you may want to stay at one of our local hotels the night before.
 Please call our office for a list of local hotels that we have arrangements with for our patients.
 You may eat breakfast/lunch before surgery, unless we advise you otherwise.
 Please also continue to take all physician PRESCRIBED medications as usual, including blood thinners.
 This includes physician-prescribed aspirin, warfarin (Coumadin), Plavix, Aggrenox, and other similar medications.
-If you are taking aspirin for preventative measures only and your physician has not prescribed this medication, then please stop it at least one week before surgery (ideally two weeks).
-If you have any questions, please call our office.
+If you are taking aspirin for preventative measures only and your physician has not prescribed this medication, then please stop it two weeks before surgery.
+If you have questions, please call our office.